subsoap/appodeal-monkey-x-ios-plugin/README.md

 # appodeal-monkey-x-ios-plugin

-To add Appodeal ads to your project you should download this plugin and add folder "appodeal" to your project folder "modules".
+To add Appodeal ads to your iOS target Monkey project, you should download this plugin and add folder "appodeal" to your project folder "modules".
+See the example in this git for how this is to be done in a Monkey project.

-After that you should build your project in Ted SDK to convert your app to XCode project.
+After that you should build your project in Ted or another Monkey friendly IDE to convert your app to XCode project.
 If you see error like this:
 ```
 MonkeyXPro78h/modules/appodeal/appodeal_example.buildv78h/ios/main.mm:4290:9: fatal error: 'Appodeal/Appodeal.h' file not found